Air-Gapped Installation of Apache Spark on Kubernetes

 Below is a step‐by‐step guide to installing ilum in an offline (air‐gapped) environment.
 This guide is written to be agnostic to your Kubernetes distribution and covers both approaches for managing container images—using containerd (with the ctr tool) or Docker.
 The instructions assume that you have:

-• An Internet-connected workstation to download the required Helm chart and container images.
+- An Internet-connected workstation to download the required Helm chart and container images.

-• A method (such as a USB drive or internal file server) to transfer files from the online workstation to your offline environment.
+- A method (such as a USB drive or internal file server) to transfer files from the online workstation to your offline environment.

-• A working Kubernetes cluster (any distribution) in your offline environment.
+- A working Kubernetes cluster (any distribution) in your offline environment.

-• Helm installed and configured to connect to your offline cluster.
+- Helm installed and configured to connect to your offline cluster.

 The process is broken down into these steps:

 1.1.
-Download the ilum Helm Chart
+Download Ilum Helm Chart for Offline Use

 Ilum chart is provided via a public Helm repository, run: